sbcommits/expandingCards/README.md

 ## Features

-List of features ready and TODOs for future development
+List of features ready and TODOs for future development:

 - Cards expand and contract when selected/deselected
 - Descriptive text fades in during the animation
 - The card amount is reduced from 5 to 3 on screens with a width smaller than 480 pixels.

-To-do list:

 ## Status